Glendower History, Family Crest & Coats of Arms

 - Origins Available:

-The Glendower surname was taken on from the place name Glendonwyne, a parish of Westkirk, Dumfries, on record since the 14th century.
+The Glendower surname was taken on from the place name Glendonwyne, a parish of Westerkirk, Dumfriesshire, on record since the 13th century.
+The name literally means "one who came from Glendinning (glen of the fair hill)."

 Early Origins of the Glendower family